<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 Your customers are the lifeblood of your business.

-And if you want more Instagram followers to turn into customers, you need to give them social proof.
+And if you want more Instagram followers to turn into customers, you must give them social proof.

 So, what's the best social proof you can show off on Instagram?